Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Yung Gravy

-Favorite Tour Photographer: *Socially Voted Category
+Favorite Tour Photographer

 Bad Bunny – SIEMPRERIC